Sound Off - Supporting Those Who Served on Their Terms

 Mobile Screenshot with User ID screen at Sound Off app Sound Off is revolutionizing the way Veterans seek and receive mental health care.
 Just download the app, confirm your geographic region, and you’ll receive an anonymous, permanent username.

-Screenshot displaying how clinicians profiles look like at the Sound Off app Veterans can choose to speak with a professional clinician or a screened, trained peer — a “Battle Buddy” who has walked the same path.
+Screenshot displaying how clinicians profiles look like at the Sound Off app Veterans can choose to speak with a professional clinician or a screened, trained peer — a Peer Supporter who has walked the same path.

 Screenshot displaying how a voice call looks like at the Sound Off app Calls are conducted via voip technology and messages are end-to-end encrypted - meaning Sound Off is free and completely anonymous.